 Padang Padang Beach wasn’t that typical touristy beach back then.
 But this shifted once the beach got featured in the 2010 film Eat Pray Love.
 Even the famous band MLTR was ‘hypnotized’ with its beauty.
 These days, the beach is already tourists-friendly.
 Even though getting down to this beach is a bit tricky.

 The one and only access are the narrow stairs.
 Watch the step as the stairs are built between cliffs.
 This may be quite tiring, especially for ones rarely working out.
 But always remember that there’s always a silver lining in things.
 The view of the ocean, cooling breeze, and tropical beach vibes are the prize for that effort.

 There are many activities one can do here.
-Get a chance to learn tackling the wave while standing in a surfboard.
+Get a chance to learn to tackle the wave while standing on a surfboard.
 Or, witness the underwater beauty with rented snorkel gears.
 Chill and sip the beer while being exposed to the sun.

 Pose for the camera with mesmerizing landscapes as the background.
 Done having fun, don’t forget to taste the local warungs food before leaving.

 To get inside there’s an entrance fee of Rp15.000.
 And another parking fee is Rp2.000/scooter and Rp5.000/car.

 |Padang Padang Beach Entrance Fee|